CCI-Tools/cate/doc/source/user_manual/um_setup.rst

    :align: center

-**Linux/Darwin Installers**
+**Mac OS X and Linux Installers**

-On Linux and Mac OS X systems, the downloaded installer is a shell script.
+On Mac OS X and Linux systems, the downloaded installer is a shell script.
 To run it, open a terminal window, ``cd`` into the directory where you've downloaded the installer and execute the shell script using ``bash``:

 .. code-block:: console